jimburton/scrabble/chapters/Chapter6.md

 [Contents](../README.md)

+Compared to getting the code in the library right, writing clients is easy.
+They need to read input from the user, interact with the library and present the state of the game.

-The first client is a terminal-based CLI (command line interface).
+The first is a terminal-based CLI (command line interface).
 It's probably true that nobody would want to play a multi-player game of Scrabble this way.
 You can see each other's tiles.
 But it does work well enough for a one-player game and above all else it's a straightforward way to understand the general problem of writing clients that use the library and provide a user interface.
 All the client needs to do is to print the board to the terminal, read keystrokes from the user and interact with the library.

 This code will live in a completely separate area to the library.
 We store it under the directory `cli/` and add an `executable` stanza to